IQSS/dataverse-puppet/README.md

 * Rserve does not start after a puppet run ( it does on boot ).
 You need to start the service manually after the first puppet run with
 `service rserve restart`
+* If you have a lower-than Java 1.8 version, the first puppet run may not be able to set the alternative to 1.8.
+If this happens either rerun puppet or set the Java alternative package to 1.8 manually.
 * Vagrant installations could have various issues per OS and image.
 If the machine does not play along, then try out the know issues mentioned the [Vagrantfile](Vagrantfile).
 * If you run Vagrant and install TwoRavens with a localhost domain, the application that runs on the client host will